Max Kless

 At this point it is tempting to think: keep things peripheral and we are done.

-This is where the second framework walks in with a clipboard.
+Here’s where the second framework walks in with a clipboard.

 Calm Technology tells you how to shape attention.
 Time Well Spent tells you why your organization will be tempted to do the opposite.